-The maternal and neonatal nurse demonstrates leadership and management skills to uphold the responsibility of maternal health services in scope of applications
+The Maternity and Neonatal Health Nurse Specialist (MNHNS) demonstrates leadership and management skills to uphold the responsibility of maternal neonatal health services in scope of applications.

-Demonstrates professional leadership and management skills.
+4.1: Demonstrates professional leadership and management skills

 Promotes self-awareness of values, beliefs, self-development, and personal resilience.